ec2604/ec2604.github.io/_posts/2023-05-22-contrabar.md

 max_{\pi} J(\pi) \mathbb{E}_{\mathcal{R},\mathcal{P}} \mathbb{E}_{\pi} \left[ r(s_t,a_t) \right]
 \end{aligned}$$

+An optimal solution $$\pi^{*}$$ for the meta RL problem is termed a Bayes-optimal policy.

+## Bayes-optimality

-The optimal solution $$\pi^{*}$$ is termed the Bayes-optimal solution.
-This solution must take into account the prior over the MDPs as well as the stochasticity of the sampled reward and transition functions.
+We know that the Bayes-optimal policy is the optimal for the meta RL problem, but what are the implications of this?
+Our objective is formulated in such a way that an optimal policy must take into account the prior over the MDPs as well as the stochasticity of the sampled reward and transition functions.
+This means the policy performs optimal exploration in order to maximize cumulative reward -- essentially a Bayes-optimality adapts quickly.

+What does this "fast adaptation" look like?
+Let us illustrate with a simple example.